Definition: How long the pain has been experienced and continues to be present (lasting minutes or hours).

 Definition: Description of the experience of the beginning of the pain.

-- Described as sudden or gradual development of the pain, associated with a known injury or illness.
+- The older adult may describe a sudden or gradual development of the pain, associated with a known injury or illness.

 - Asking about onset can also help identify pain triggered by specific movement or activity.